Mario de Loyola Furtado

-Mario de Loyola Furtado (26 April 1913 – 30 October 1946) was one of Goa's premier journalists and practising lawyer.
-His family ran a newspaper titled the "A India Purtuguesa", which was an avenue for Goans troubled by the Portuguese rule.
+Mario de Loyola Furtado (26 April 1913 – 30 October 1946) was a Portuguese lawyer and one of Goa's premier journalists.
+His family ran a newspaper titled the A India Purtuguesa, which was an avenue for Goans troubled by the Portuguese rule.

 Goans civil rights

 Though, neither the newspaper nor his columns can be classified as anti-Portuguese, Loyola Furtado brought about a new chapter where Goans could criticize and lash out at the Portuguese regime and bring its lapses to the fore.
 He hails from the Loyola-Furtado family, who were instrumental in assuring civil rights to Goans, equal to the rights enjoyed by people in Portugal, Loyola Furtado worked hard in ensuring that Goans were treated in equilibrium with the (Konkani: Pakle) or, the white people.

 While Jose Inacio de Loiola and Francisco Luis Gomes ensured that legislations were passed to ensure civil rights, Loyola Furtado ensured that Goans were aware of such legislations and enough Goans worked to uphold them.
 His stature normally arose to greater cultural heights at carnival times, with "Khell Tiatrs" staged all over the place, specially from the balcao of his ancestral home at Chinchinim.